 There are few ways of installing a Hackintosh, but Hackintosh Sierra Zone is the most convenient way to set up your Hackintosh

-- You don’t need a real Mac: All other methods of Installing Sierra require extensive knowledge + a Real mac, because those guides are based on macs, but Sierra Zone never require a mac, you can setup a Hackintosh without the need of a real mac.
-You can setup everything from a windows / linux computer.
+- You do not need a real Mac: All other methods of Installing Sierra require extensive knowledge + a Real mac because those guides are based on macs, but Sierra Zone never require a mac, you can setup a Hackintosh without the need of a real mac.
+You can set up everything from a Windows / Linux computer.

-- You can install it on a hard drive that already has Windows installed: By default, the macOS installer will not work with hard drives that were originally formatted in Windows.
-Therefore, if your computer’s hard drive already has Windows installed on it, you won’t be able to install macOS on there, but Sierra Zone automatically patches this so you can by pass this limitation.
+- You can install it on a hard drive that already has Windows installed: By default, the macOS installer will not work with hard drives that were initially formatted in Windows.
+Therefore, if your computer’s hard drive already has Windows installed on it, you will not be able to install macOS on there, but Sierra Zone automatically patches this so you can bypass this limitation.
 The patch is called MBR Patch.

-- Sierra Zone Support More Hardware (Including AMD): Sierra Zone Supports a far range of Hardwares including limited AMD Support, most audio, wireless and ethernet drivers will be installed automatically.
+- Sierra Zone Support More Hardware (Including AMD): Sierra Zone Supports a far range of Hardware including limited AMD Support, most audio, wireless and ethernet drivers will be installed automatically.

-- A CPU (AMD / INTEL) with SSE4.1 Support: Without SSE4.1 Instruction set Sierra won’t run
+- A CPU (AMD / INTEL) with SSE4.1 Support: Without SSE4.1 Instruction set Sierra will not run.

-- A Computer/Laptop purchased after the year 2011: Sierra Zone Supports a vast range of Hardware but anyhow Apple dropped support for older hardwares so there is a possibility of Kernel Panics but it doesn’t mean that you can’t run but you have to try yourself.
+- A Computer/Laptop purchased after the year 2011: Sierra Zone Supports a vast range of Hardware, but anyhow Apple dropped support for older Hardware so there is a possibility of Kernel Panics, but it does not mean that you cannot run but you have to try yourself.

-- An existing Windows computer/Mac/Hackintosh/Linux: This is the computer where you will download and set up Sierra Zone.
+- An existing Computer with Mac, Linux or Windows Operating System: This is the computer where you will download and set up Sierra Zone.
 The computer can run either Windows or macOS; both operating systems will work.

-- Hackintosh Sierra Zone (Free): Sierra Zone is a bootable distro of macOS Sierra which has been modified to work with PCs You will need to use a bittorrent client to download the disk image file containing “Hackintosh Sierra Zone.dmg”, (Transmission is recommended)
+- Hackintosh Sierra Zone (Free): Sierra Zone is a bootable distro of macOS Sierra which has been modified to work with PCs You will need to use a BitTorrent client to download the disk image file containing “Hackintosh Sierra Zone.dmg,”

 - An empty USB drive (6 GB or larger): In this guide, you will write Hackintosh Sierra Zone onto a USB drive, and boot your computer from that drive to install macOS Sierra.
 The USB drive must be at least 6 GB in size.
 Since you will need to erase all of the files on the USB drive, make sure to back up its contents first.
 You can reuse this USB drive for normal stuff after you finish installing Sierra.

-Follow this step if you’re setting up Hackintosh Sierra Zone on Windows (How to Create your Sierra Zone USB drive from Mac).
 Plug your USB drive into your computer, and open TransMac.
-Find your USB drive on the left-hand column of the TransMac window.
-Right-click on the USB drive, and click “Format Disk for Mac”.
+Find your USB drive in the left-hand column of the TransMac window.
+Right-click on the USB drive, and click “Format Disk for Mac.”
 This will delete all of the files on your drive and prepare it for macOS.

 This will probably take 20-40 minutes, though it may take longer, depending on the speed of your USB drive.
 Once TransMac finishes, your USB drive will contain a fully bootable version of the macOS Sierra installer.